adamrunner/forecast-fetcher/README.md

 ### API Key Considerations
 I opted not to distribute my API key with the code in the repository as that is a best practice, however that forces anyone reviewing this application to sign up with VisualCrossing for an API Key.
 To mitigate any friction in the process I included a copy of my API Key in my email to notify the recruiter I was completed with the assignment.
 In a production environment, there should be better defined procedures for handling API keys.
 Some examples include: using Rails built in secret management, distributing the API keys to the environment with configuration management tooling.

+### Data Modeling
+This application ended up not needing much (if anything) in the way of data modeling as there is no persisted data with the current architecture.
+Based on the requirements I was able to craft a solution that didn't need to model and persist structured data in a database.

+The persistence of the cached objects is handled entirely by the Rails framework.

+The structure of the API response acted as a "schema", informing what data could be accessed and presented to the user.

+### Production Ready?
+If this was to be deployed as a production application, I would implement some sort of shared caching layer across the application servers. (e.g. Redis) The current cache implementation is limited to the memory of the application server it runs on.
+The code changes required to accomodate this would only be in changing the cache store that Rails uses, no application code would need to change.